 If you are researching pensions, it's likely you've heard of annuities.
 Put simply, an annuity is a product provided by an insurer that gives you a secure, guaranteed income for life when you retire.
-If you're currently paying into a pension pot, you may need to buy an annuity when you reach retirement – essentially, an annuity converts all the money you've been saving up into a monthly or annual retirement income.
+Essentially, an annuity converts all the money you've been saving up into a monthly or annual retirement income.

 There are other ways to take income at retirement – for instance, you can keep some or all of your pension pot invested and draw down from it.
 However, bear in mind that your money could run out over the years, especially if you live for a long time or spend too much too soon.

 An annuity is designed to provide a steady flow of money, no matter how many years you live for after retiring.
 The amount of income they provide can depend on a number of different factors, including your age when you retire, whether you want it to continue to pay income to your partner when you die, and any medical conditions you have.

 How do I buy an annuity?

 Normally, your pension provider will send you a "wake-up pack" six months before you retire, containing details about the value of your pension pot, as well as information about annuities and the different types of annuity available to you.
 You're not locked into purchasing your pension provider's annuity, though: you're free to shop around for a better deal if you choose.

 Choosing an annuity can be a complex process, and it's important to pick the one that's right for you.
 A financial adviser will help to guide you through the different factors involved – briefly, they will ask you:

 - Whether you are married or have a partner

 - Whether you have any ongoing medical conditions, or are a smoker

 - Whether you are concerned about the effect of inflation on your annuity